 Honey is also made up mostly of sugar, but it’s only 30 percent glucose and 40 percent fructose.
 It contains other sugars and trace elements, which bees pick up while pollinating plants.
 These can be helpful for people with allergies.

 Honey is lower on the glycemic index (GI) than granulated sugar, but honey has more calories.
-One tablespoon of honey comes in at 64 calories, whereas 1 tablespoon of sugar contains 48 calories, according to the U.S. Department of Agriculture.
+One tablespoon of comes in at 64 calories, whereas 1 tablespoon of contains 48 calories, according to the U.S. Department of Agriculture.

 Use less for more taste

 One of the biggest benefits of honey for people with diabetes might just be in its concentrated flavor.
 This means you can add less of it without sacrificing taste.